 CMS Ultrafiltration Monitor Exclusions and Non-Covered Indications

-Here's where the policy draws a hard line: ultrafiltration performed independent of conventional dialysis is considered experimental.
-Technology designed exclusively for standalone ultrafiltration — meaning not as part of a hemodialysis session — is not covered under Medicare.
+CMS draws one categorical exclusion: ultrafiltration performed independent of conventional dialysis.
+If the technology is designed exclusively for standalone ultrafiltration—meaning it's not functioning as part of a hemodialysis session—it is not covered under Medicare.
+CMS classifies this use as experimental.

 Coverage Indications at a Glance